 Deforestation in agricultural commodity supply chains is often fueled by investment decisions largely uninformed about the environmental, social and economic impacts of unsustainable land conversion for agriculture.

-With an estimated $1.7 trillion in investments, credit and underwriting in companies involved in the production and procurement of major agricultural commodities, financial institutions have huge sway and the ability to influence a significant shift away from deforestation in the commodities sector.
+With an estimated $1.7 trillion in investments, credit and underwriting in companies involved in the production and procurement of major agricultural commodities, financial institutions have huge sway and the ability to influence a significant shift away from deforestation in the commodities sector and foster sustainable approaches to land use.

 The Good Growth Solution